rolancon/confetti/README.md

     empty-list = /

 which reuse the separators of sets, maps and lists.

+An empty pair can only be denoted in the context of an empty map where 'the pair is empty': **.**.
 Empty tuples, clans and hordes, since they are also sets, are also denoted as an empty set: **,**.